jimhigson/oboe.js/README.md

 ## Making a request

-Oboe exposes a single global at `window.oboe`.
 You can start a new AJAX request by calling one of these methods:

 ```js
    oboe( String url ) // makes a GET request